CYarros10/aws-okta-quicksight-governance/readme.md

 ## 1. About

-The Goal: QuickSight permissions are controlled entirely by Okta user attributes.
+The Goal: QuickSight permissions are controlled entirely by Okta groups.
 QuickSight implements multi-tenancy.
 User/Asset governance is centralized and automated to prevent administrators from manually creating everything in the console or command-line.

-The Solution: Utilize Okta API and AWS Lambda to routinely pull user information from Okta and store relevant information in a user-manifest file.
+The Solution: Utilize Okta API and AWS Lambda to routinely pull group information from Okta and store relevant information in a user-manifest file.
 Allow Administrators to create and manage a single asset-manifest file.
 QuickSight Namespaces, Groups, Users and Asset permissions are managed entirely via these two manifest files.

 ---